 Most people never think about how important their hands are until they experience pain or discomfort.
 Healthy hands are vital to any number of daily activities, including those requiring fine motor functions.
 Hand or wrist pain can significantly affect your quality of life.

-Some hand conditions are common, such as various types of arthritis or tendinitis, but the one seen most often is carpal tunnel syndrome.
+Some hand conditions are common, such as arthritis or tendinitis, but the one seen most often is carpal tunnel syndrome.

 “There is some confusion about carpal tunnel.
-Sometimes, people presume they have it when the problem may actually be something else,” said Adam Dann, DO, hand, elbow, and shoulder surgeon with Kettering Health Network orthopedics.
-“It’s always best to get wrist pain checked out to be certain of what the condition is and what is causing it.”
+Sometimes, people presume they have it when the problem may be something else,” said Adam Dann, DO, hand, elbow, and shoulder surgeon with Kettering Health orthopedics.
+“It’s always best to get wrist pain checked out to be certain of the condition and what is causing it.”

 Carpal tunnel syndrome causes numbness, tingling, and other symptoms in the hand and arm.
-The condition is the result of a compressed nerve in the carpal tunnel, a passageway on the palm side of the wrist.
+The condition results from a compressed nerve in the carpal tunnel, a passageway on the palm side of the wrist.
 Symptoms come on gradually, increasing in severity over time when left untreated.